|

 more of the human, but kept him wrapped in the coils.
 The only sign

-that any more of the doctor was being eaten was the increasing bulges that
+that any more of the doctor was being eaten was the increasing bulges

 were becoming evident in the snake's skin.